 - Application identities are the identities you manage to enable applications to interact with other applications or the underlying platform.

-Integrating multiple pools adds to the complexity of integrating with GCP.
+Integrating multiple pools adds to the complexity of integrating with Google Cloud.
 Therefore, you should evaluate:

-- Do all identity pools need access to GCP, or only a select subset?
+- Do all identity pools need access to Google Cloud, or only a select subset?

-- Should all identity pools have access to the same organization in GCP, or each to a different one?
+- Should all identity pools have access to the same organization in Google Cloud, or each to a different one?

-- Are there options to reduce the number of pools, for example, by creating cross-forest trusts between Active Directory forests or by using Azure B2B to reduce the number of Azure tenants to integrate with?
+- Are there options to reduce the number of pools, for example, by creating cross-forest trusts between Active Directory forests?

 External identities are often treated similarly to corporate identities, with these exceptions: